From Continuity to Smoothness

 \(V\) to \(W\).
 Under pointwise addition and scalar multiplication,

-the construction of the previous subsection it carries a canonical
+the construction given above for finite-dimensional vector spaces, it carries a canonical

 standard smooth structure as a smooth \(mn\)-manifold.